Does Enamel Cast Iron Chip? Is It Safe To Use [Updated 2023]

 By being aware of these additional factors that can cause chipping and taking care to prevent them, you can help extend the life of your enamel cast iron cookware and prevent damage to the enamel coating.

 In the first few paragraphs, I have already told you that if you hit your cookware hard with metal or something strong or are subject to crazy temperature swings, then it can get chipped.
+But, there are also certain things that you have to keep in mind to avoid chipping your enameled cast iron cookware.

 1. Avoid scrapping metal utensils across the bottom of the pan.
 Your cookware can get deep scratches and chipped.
 Always try to use wooden or silicone utensils.